DanHalford/HIBP-Breach-Notifier/README.md

     - Microsoft.Graph.Authentication
     - Microsoft.Graph.Users.Actions
     - PSSQLite
-- From a user communicationss perspective, consider sending an email saying this service is coming, so they don't immediate bombard your service desk with calls for assistance or phishing reports.
+- From a user communications perspective, consider sending an email saying this service is coming, so they don't immediate bombard your service desk with calls for assistance or phishing reports.

 ### Instructions

 Update the `$hibpkey` variable with your **Have I Been Pwned** API key.
 Update the **breachEmailTemplate.html** file to suit your organisation's name and branding.

-To avoid your users receiving a notifications of a large number of breaches, consider using the `-suppressEmails` switch to prevent emails being sent the first time you execute the script.
+To avoid your users receiving a notifications of a large number of breaches, consider using the `-SuppressEmails` switch to prevent emails being sent the first time you execute the script.
 Breach details will still be written to the database and displayed on the script output.

+To avoid your users receiving notifications of breaches discovered many years ago, consider using the `-IgnoreBefore` parameter and specifying a date in YYYY-MM-DD format.
+Only breaches *discovered* after the date specified will be reported.
+As many data breaches remain undiscovered for months or years after they've happened, the breach date may be before the cut-off.

 To reset the stored breach details, simply delete the SQLite database.
 The path to the database is specified in the `$database` variable but defaults to **./hibp.db**

 ### Notes
+THe script should be properly cross-platform compatible and has been tested on:
+* PowerShell 5.1 running on Windows 11
+* PowerShell 7.4.1 running on Windows 11
-Developed on PowerShell 7.3.6 running on MacOS, so should be properly cross-platform compatible.
+* PowerShell 7.3.6 running on MacOS